 - Log into MailChimp.

-- Select a Mailchimp list for form submissions from the drop-down menu.
+- Select a Mailchimp audience for form submissions from the drop-down menu.

 You can also connect a Cover Page form to Mailchimp in the Action panel.